 As you begin to make progress, remember to track your successes and hold yourself accountable.
 In our class example, you can measure success and hold yourself accountable by completing your homework, doing well on a test and finding ways to integrate your new language skills into everyday life.
 You can recalibrate your plan if certain aspects aren’t working for you along the way.

 3. Find a mentor

 Looking to make major strides in your career?
 Sometimes the best way to grow is to find a mentor.
 Turn to someone who can give you objective advice, and whose career you admire.
 Don’t know anyone who would be a great mentor in real life?
 You can still research others whose success you can replicate.
 As Tony often says, “Success leaves clues.”
-Study the career path of those who have already achieved massive success and mimic their actions.
+To make an effective, meaningful professional development plan, study the career path of those who have already achieved massive success and mimic their actions.

 5. Attend professional development events

-There are many great professional development events out there – the trick is finding the one that’s right for your needs.
-Choosing an immersive program that helps you not only shapes your career trajectory, but presents you with real-life situations is the best way to sharpen your skill set.
+There are many valuable professional development events out there – the trick is finding the one that’s right for your needs.
+Choosing an immersive program that helps you not only shape your career trajectory, but presents you with real-life situations is the best way to sharpen your skill set.
 Many times, employers will reimburse you for these beneficial programs as well.